The True Cost of an OSHA Violation

 Start-ups, small businesses, and major corporations across many spectrums have a common goal when it comes to OSHA: comply with the numerous regulations in place, or pay a significant price.

-As OSHA defense attorneys who’ve helped employers across Texas and the U.S., Hendershot Cowart, P.C. understands the challenges associated with workplace health and safety compliance.
+As OSHA defense attorneys who have helped employers across Texas and the U.S., Hendershot Cowart, P.C. understands the challenges associated with workplace health and safety compliance.

 We also know the repercussions of non-compliance and citations, which is why we offer both proactive services to help clients take the steps to deal with citations before they occur and reduce exposure to serious penalties, and reactive representation for those who face immediate and pressing needs following OSHA inspections, catastrophes, and citations.